JaxPlays-Inc/jaxplays.org/content/underwriting-terms.md

 -   Static images (JPG, PNG) or animated GIFs accepted.
 -   Ads must be visually clear, professional in tone and non-disruptive.
 -   All copy and creative are subject to approval.
 JaxPlays reserves the right to reject any underwriting content that is misleading, offensive or misaligned with our mission.
+-   Advertorial content is subject to JaxPlays review and editorial approval.
+JaxPlays reserves the right to edit or refuse sponsored content, with any requested edits made in communication with the Underwriter.
+If mutually acceptable content cannot be agreed upon, the fee for the advertorial will be refunded.

 ### 3. **Submission Deadlines**